-If you’ve ever spoken with an AdWords specialist from Google, you’ve likely heard them say “increase your bids” and “optimize for mobile” to increase your ad rank.
+If you’ve ever spoken with a Google Ads specialist, you’ve likely heard them say “increase your bids” and “optimize for mobile” to increase your ad rank.
 The AdWords platform itself is constantly being updated, but with all this new functionality, that doesn’t mean you should be short-sighted and focused on the latest feature announcement.

 As an AdWords specialist yourself, you already know that: